nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Adding a tag to a user : `label add`

-Adds the given labels to a contact
+Adds the given labels to a contact.

 Format: `label add CONTACT_NAME t/TAG_NAME...`